 The Priority Classic Plus is one of the most affordable models made by the brand.
-It costs just $499.99, but for that money, you will get a low-maintenance, belt-drive bicycle that will last you for a long time.
-It has just three speeds, which are contained in an Internal Shimano Nexus Hub, which requires no maintenance and is controlled with a shifter on the handlebar.
+It costs just $549, but for that money, you will get a low-maintenance, belt-drive bicycle that will last you for a long time.
+Its got just three speeds, which are contained in an Internal Shimano Nexus Hub, which requires no maintenance and is controlled with a shifter on the handlebar.

 The Priority Classic Plus is ideal for those who want to commute shorter distances on relatively flat terrain.
 It’s great for daily rides around the block as well.

 The Priority Classic Plus Gotham edition is similar to the Classic Plus shown above but has a lot more style.
-If style and elegance is something you care about, you will have to pay $549.00 for it, but it’s well worth it if you ask me.
+If style and elegance are something you care about, you will have to pay $549 for it, but it’s well worth it if you ask me.

 The Priority Classic Plus Gotham Edition is the ideal choice for people who want to ride their bike to work or school, but also be able to take it on a date or a casual weekend city cruise.

-Of course, the carbon belt drive is there, so you can feel free to ride in your best pair of pants.
+Of course, we know the benefits of carbon belt drive systems, so you can feel free to ride in your best pair of pants.
 You do not need to worry about smearing them with chain grease.
 The Continuum Onyx has the advantage of being safer than some other Priority models because it has a pair of Tektro hydraulic disc brakes.

-Other than that, with the Onyx you’ll get front and rear dynamo-powered lights with USB charging capabilities, fenders, reflective tire walls on puncture resistant 32mm-wide tires, and a kickstand.
+Other than that, with the Onyx you’ll get front and rear dynamo-powered lights with USB charging capabilities, fenders, reflective tire walls on puncture-resistant 32mm-wide tires on 700c wheels, and a kickstand.